the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ```
 ````

-This figure can be referred in other files using the {ref} role like:
+This image can be referred in other files using the {ref} role like:

 ```
 {ref}`file-collection`